OCN-682-UH/Kintigh-Final-Project/README.md

 ## Purpose

-**The purpose of this project is to build an interactive Shiny application that visualizes how environmental conditions shape multispecies CPUE patterns in the Hawaiʻi deep set longline fishery.**
+**The purpose of this project is to build an interactive Shiny application that visualizes how environmental conditions shape multispecies CPUE patterns in the Hawaiʻi longline fishery.**

 This tool supports exploratory data analysis, hypothesis generation, spatial pattern recognition, and visual interpretation of key environmental relationships.